-- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, headteacher, Chair of Academy Council, Clerk and Trust (if appropriate) to ensure the smooth running of the complaints procedure - be aware of issues regarding: - o sharing third party information - o additional support.
-This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person
+- · ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, head teacher, CEO, Chair of Governors, Chair of Trust or the Clerk and to ensure the smooth running of the complaints procedure - be aware of issues regarding: - o sharing third party information o additional support.
+This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - · keep records.

-• keep records.

-Clerk to the Academy Council
+Clerk to the Academy Council / Trust Board